Kaunas Airport: Operations

 Ryanair is the main passenger carrier at the airport, and has gradually expanded its network there since 2005 when the airline first landed at the airport.
 In 2010, Kaunas Airport became the first airline's base in Eastern Europe and this resulted a more-than-doubled-route network expansion at the airport.
 The airport reported 77% growth in passenger traffic that year and also won the EURO ANNIES 2011 prize awarded by a weekly aviation e-journal anna.aero as being the fastest-growing airport in Europe in the category of under one million passengers.

 Catchment area

 Almost a quarter of all passenger flow at the airport are travellers from the neighbouring countries Latvia, Belarus and Poland.

 Infrastructure

-Terminal building

-In 2008 the new three-storey terminal building was opened for passenger operations.
-The 7573 m2 building can handle 800,000 passengers per year and the maximum capacity has been already reached in 2010, three years after the opening.
-The simple linear terminal design allows further expansions both ways.

-The ground level is designated arrival area and fully complies with Schengen regulations.
-There are all essential facilities for arriving passengers, including bureau de change and car rental offices.
-The upper two levels are for departing passengers only.
-All 12 check-in desks are located on the first floor, where the passengers flow is separated to Schengen and non-Schengen departure zones through the security areas located on the first and second floors.
-The airport is not equipped with air bridges which suits the preference of airport's biggest client Ryanair of boarding and disembarking with steps.

-The terminal facilities also include airline ticket offices, tourism agents, several shops, bars and cafes throughout the airport.

 Runway and apron

-The runway of Kaunas Airport is 3250 m long and 45 m wide, and is categorized with a 4E ICAO reference code.
-This enables to handle aircraft with up to 45 m wing span and 14 m main gear wheel span, which includes planes the size of a Boeing 747 or Antonov An-124.
-The runway is oriented along the dominant direction of western winds; it is also equipped with CAT II ILS equipment, which allows it to receive aircraft with close-to-minimum-visibility meteorological conditions.

 Theoretical runway average capacity, when aircraft are landing or taking off, is 12 operations per hour.
 A new taxiway to improve the runway system was built in 2009.
 Further taxiway improvement works started in June 2013, expanding the southern part of the airport to construct a new 190 m-long and 23.2 m-broad runway by the end of 2014.